top of page

 You will need:

-• A device with a camera (laptop, tablet or phone)
+• A device with a camera (laptop or tablet)

 • A stable internet connection

-• A private space where you feel comfortable
+• A private space where the participant feels comfortable

-We can help you test your setup before starting.
+We will provide guidance so you can test your setup before starting.

 No artistic or musical experience is required — the creative activities are about self-expression, not skill.